How Should I Care for AN Orphaned Cottontail Rabbit?

 All Of Dr. Hines’ Other Wildlife Rehab Articles

 Orphaned wildlife tend to knock on the doors of kind-hearted people for assistance more than once.
-So for baby birds go here, opossums here, raccoons here, squirrels here and here.
+They seem to know.
+So for baby bird issues go here, opossums here, raccoons here, squirrels here and here.
 Turtles here.
-Bobcats and other such creatures are for professionals only, but go, here.
-Wild rabbits in North America do not require vaccinations.
-That does not mean they cannot spread diseases.
+Bobcats and other such creatures are best left for professionals, but you can go here. to see how its done.
+The wild cottontail rabbits of North America do not require vaccinations.
+But that does not mean they cannot spread diseases between themselves or to you.
 Be clean.
+Isolate your food stuff from their’s, wash animal areas frequently.
+Chlorox is your friend, but do not expose yourself or the animals you care for to its fumes.

-For another take on raising baby cottontails, read my friend Lou Rea Kenyon’s advice.
+For another take on raising baby cottontails, read my late friend Lou Rea Kenyon’s advice.
 The Wayback Machine captured these two articles as they appeared on her website in 2006.
-Read them in its combined form here: Bunnies-Kenyon
+Or, to read them in their combined form ask me for bunnies-Kenyon2006 pdf.

 This Is A Common Story That My Clients Tell Me: